 The US Marine Corps and other armed forces have phased out sit-ups.
 The Marine Corps has replaced sit-ups with crunches.
 The US Army has recently replacing their fitness testing battery, which included the sit-up with the New Army Combat Fitness Test (ACFT), designed to better reflect fitness demands in the battle field.
 The Canadian Armed Forces have also phased out sit-ups; soldiers now lift 44-pound sandbags instead.
 Now personal trainers and military advisers now believe that sit-ups are dangerous, since they believe it puts too much pressure on the spine.
 (Bates D 2015)

-However most any exercise performed with high volume, inadequate recovery, prolonged excessive fatigue, lack of systematic progression, and disregard for individualized factors will result in injury (see Injury Etiology).
-The use of exercise as a punishment or to breakdown cadet may result in overtraining and subsequent injury and does not conform to sound training principals.
+However, most any exercise performed with high volume, inadequate recovery, prolonged excessive fatigue, lack of systematic progression, and disregard for individualized factors will result in injury (see Injury Etiology).
+The use of exercise as a punishment or to breakdown cadets may result in overtraining and subsequent injury and does not conform to sound training principals.
 In fact, authorities recommend no more than 60 repetitions of lumbar flexion repetitions per training session.
 Untrained individuals should begin with a substantially lower volume (eg: beginning with 2 sets of 15 repetitions, gradually building up tolerance over time (Contreras & Schoenfeld 2011).

 We have long known of the dose-response versus risk of injury for running and we know that running results more injuries when duration and training frequency are increases (Pollock 1977).
 See Frequency and Duration of Running, Their Effects on Fitness Improvements and Injury.